Hit-and-Run When a Death is Involved in Florida

 While this is a very dismaying statistic, there are two sides to every story, and people sometimes make bad decisions in the heat of the moment, especially when panic overtakes them.
 The “fight or flight” response can sometimes kick in as a result of the acute stress experienced following an accident.
 Later, the driver realizes he or she overreacted, aggravating the situation by driving away.

-If you find yourself facing charges of leaving the scene of an accident when a fatality is involved, you need an experienced, knowledgeable Florida criminal defense attorney by your side as soon as possible.
-The Law Place’s criminal defense attorneys have helped clients who have been charged with leaving the scene of an accident (Hit-and-Run), and will work hard on your behalf to minimize the long-term consequences of these very serious charges.
+If you find yourself facing charges of leaving the scene of an accident when a fatality is involved, you need an experienced, knowledgeable Florida traffic attorney by your side as soon as possible.
+The Law Place’s Sarasota criminal defense attorneys have helped clients who have been charged with leaving the scene of an accident (Hit-and-Run), and will work hard on your behalf to minimize the long-term consequences of these very serious charges.
 We fully understand that you are not a bad person, you simply made a bad choice.
 We further believe you deserve a comprehensive investigation of your accident, and a zealous defense.

 Penalties Associated with Hit-and-Run When a Death is Involved